robhizon26/electronng-cocossd/README.md

 ```

 ## How to run the app in development and debugging mode
-You can run the Angular app using the default `ng serve` and see it on the browser on `http://localhost:4200/` but all Electron/NodeJS logic will not be executed.
+You can run the Angular app using the default `ng serve` to spin off the internal dev server and see it on the browser on `http://localhost:4200/`.
+Here, all Electron/NodeJS logic will not be executed.
 If you just need to check on Angular Material or anything related to aesthetics this is just fine.

 Or you can also do debugging by going to the `main.js`, an Electron entry point, and change the `dev` variable to `true`.
 Then run `npm run electron`.
 This will run the Electron dekstop app and will display `http://localhost:4200/`.
-Everything you changed and saved on the Angular code will be updated immediately on the Electron app as if it was the browser.
+Everything you changed and saved on the Angular source files will be reloaded and updated immediately on the Electron app as if it was the browser.

 ## How to package Electron as a standlone app
 I summarize the commands on package.json on how to package the app as distributables.
 You could certainly add mode parameters to these as you want.
 Please refer to [Electron packager tutorial](https://www.christianengvall.se/electron-packager-tutorial/) and